scottymcandrew/snoop-dogg-site-final/readme.md

 In regards to achieving single page scrolling, after some internet searching, I found FullPage, which I decided to use the library for in my site (details on this to follow in the technologies section).

+One feature I particularly like in web sites I visit, are static backgrounds.
+I wanted to factor this into my design, and so decided to have a profile picture of Snoop Dogg overlayed by a transparent 'tile'.

 ### User Stories

 - As a fan, I want quick easy access to the artist's information and available media (most notably music catalogue).